Machine-learning-and-complex-systems/NNCME/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------

-A step-by-step guideline of implementing an example is on the website: the link will be generated after the manuscript is accepted.
+A step-by-step guideline of implementing an example is on the Jupyter notebook: `A Simple Template.ipynb` and `Detailed Version of Gene Expression.ipynb`.

 Contact: Ying Tang, jamestang23@gmail.com; Jiayu Weng, 202011059131@mail.bnu.edu.cn